puzzle/amm-techlab/content/en/docs/04.0/argocd.md

 ![Application Out-of-Sync](../argo-outofsynch.png)

-which should show that the application is OutOfSync.
-This means you live state is not the same as the target state from the Git repository. the `argocd app get argo-example-<username>`
+which should show that the application is 'OutOfSync'.
+This means your 'live state' is not the same as the 'target state' from the Git repository. the `argocd app get argo-example-<username>`

 ```bash
 Name:               argo-example-<username>